 In a large pot heat the grapeseed oil.
 Add the onions and cook over medium heat until they just start to brown.
 Add the garlic and peppers and cook for about 2 more minutes.
 Add the Essence, cumin powder, coriander powder and chipotle peppers and cook for about 30 seconds.
 Cooking the spices lightly releases the oils and flavors before adding the liquids.

 Stir in the vegetable broth, tomato sauce and beans.
 Bring to a boil, then turn down to simmer.
 Mine cook between 4 and 6 hours.
 The time depends on your pan and how your stove top cooks.
 Add salt and pepper to taste.
 Taste the beans for seasoning and adjust to your taste.

 When the beans are soft add the lime juice and fresh cilantro.

-For canning have sterilized pint jars (or whatever size fits your needs) and lids ready and a large pot of boiling water.
+For canning have sterilized pint jars (or whatever size fits your needs) and lids ready and a large pressure canner pot of boiling water.
 The water will need to cover the jars about 1-2″ for processing.
 Fill the jars with the beans, wipe the edge of the jars so it’s clean and place a lid on it.
 Twist the ring on just until finger tight.
-Place filled jars in the water bath and process for 10 minutes.
+Place filled jars in a pressure canner and process according to canner instructions.
 Remove them from the water to a towel or acrylic cutting board and let sit.
 After several hours check for any jars that have not sealed by pushing the middle of the lid.
 If it pops up when you press the jar is not sealed.